 - A RG6 Quad Shield coaxial cable, usually called coax, is most often used to carry television signals and cable-based broadband Internet signals to connect video equipment.

-- CAT-5e and coaxial cables are the backbone of a structured cabling system that organizes and distributes connectivity throughout your home.
+- CAT-5e and coaxial cables form the backbone of a structured wiring system.
+This system organizes and distributes connectivity throughout your home.

 - For a structured media setup, you can buy bundles of wiring with two runs each of CAT-5e and coaxial cables.